carmenbianca/report-liferay/report.md

 #### Reviews

-@wolter-2019 identifies FOSSology as strongly outcompeting much of its competition in the realm of open source license crawlers.
-It concludes that FOSSology is "more conservative in it's [sic] evaluation" when it came to false positives and negatives.
+@wolter-2019 identifies FOSSology as strongly outcompeting much of its competition in the realm of \gls{open-source} \gls{license} crawlers.
+It concludes that FOSSology is "more conservative in it's [sic] evaluation" compared to ScanCode when it came to false positives and negatives.
+FOSSology was able to correctly identify 83.24% of \glspl{license}, assuming that all mutual positives between FOSSology and ScanCode are true positives.
 Specifically, the thesis looked at the Nomos crawler of FOSSology.
-ScanCode is also identified as a strong candidate in this thesis.

 ### OSS Review Toolkit